 The Fédération Aéronautique Internationale (FAI) or the World Airsports Federation is the world governing body for a wide range of competitive air sports ranging from orienteering by plane, precision flying and landing, hang gliding, parachuting, gliding, model airplanes, air racing and many more disciplines.
 Some of these events are managed by separate governing bodies under the supervision of the FAI.
 Two very prominent World Tours include the World Championship Air Race and the Paragliding World Cup Tour.
 One of the key events that started in 1997 is the FAI World Air Games, which is a premier, international, multi-discipline air sports event under the rules of the FAI.
-The next Air Games will be in 2022 in Turkey, the country that also staged the inaugural event.

 Based in Lausanne, Switzerland, the home of many international sports governing bodies, no successful organisation can operate for over a hundred years without a mission and vision statement that is also acted out.
 These values are to promote air sports and recreational flying worldwide and to envisage a safe environment open to anyone participating at a cost that is reasonable to achieve.